spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/2-standalone-stream-kafka.md

 #### Running the Processor

-Using the [pre-defined](#configuring-the-usagecostprocessor-application) configuration properties(along with a unique server port) for `UsageCostProcessor`, you can run the application as follows:
+By using the [pre-defined](#configuring-the-usagecostprocessor-application) configuration properties(along with a unique server port) for `UsageCostProcessor`, you can run the application, as follows:

 ```
 java -jar target/usage-cost-processor-kafka-0.0.1-SNAPSHOT.jar --server.port=9002 &
 ```

-With the `UsageDetail` data on the `usage-detail` Kafka topic using the `UsageDetailSender` source application, you can see the `UsageCostDetail` from the `usage-cost` Kafka topic as follows:
+With the `UsageDetail` data in the `usage-detail` Kafka topic from the `UsageDetailSender` source application, you can see the `UsageCostDetail` from the `usage-cost` Kafka topic, as follows:

 ```
  ./bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic usage-cost